Assisi Tours & Trips

 Cyclists ride from San Martino in Campo to Assisi's iconic Santa Maria degli Angeli basilica and ascend Mount Subasio's slopes.
 Saint Francis's hometown reveals medieval charm and panoramic views.
 The route returns through the Tiber Valley to luxurious Residenza d'Epoca alla Posta dei Donini.

-Duration 7 days Destinations San Martino In Campo, Assisi, Todi, Montefalco, Lake Trasimeno Regional Park Age Range up to 99 year olds Operated in English, German Operator Eurobike From
+Duration 7 days Destinations San Martino In Campo, Assisi, Todi, Montefalco, Lake Trasimeno Regional Park Age Range All Ages Welcome Operated in English, German Operator Eurobike From

 4 Days Umbria Tour - from Rome